simon3270/prosvc-upgrade-workspace-sar/README.md

-# Puppet Debugging Kit
-_The only good bug is a dead bug._
+# Professional Services Upgrade workspace

-This project provides a batteries-included Vagrant environment for debugging Puppet powered infrastructures.
+This project provides a batteries-included Vagrant environment for debugging Puppet powered infrastructures for testing infrastructure

 ## Setup